Belgharia, Nadia: Demographics

-According to the 2011 Census of India, Belgharia had a total population of 5,858, of which 3,042 (52%) were males and 2.816 (48%) were females.
+According to the 2011 Census of India, Belgharia had a total population of 11,582, of which 6,023 (52%) were males and 5,559 (48%) were females.
 Population in the age range 0–6 years was 434.
-The total number of literate persons in Belgharia was 4,552 (83.92% of the population over 6 years).
+The total number of literate persons in Belgharia was 6,552.

 The following municipality and census towns were part of Chakdaha Urban Agglomeration in 2011 census: Chakdaha (M), Parbbatipur (CT), Gopalpur (CT), Belgharia (CT), Punglia (CT) and Lalpur (P) (CT).

 Infrastructure

 According to the District Census Handbook 2011, Nadia, Belgharia covered an area of 1.6249 km2.
 Among the civic amenities, it had 10 km roads, the protected water supply involved overhead tank, tubewell/ borewell, hand pump.
-It had 750 domestic electric connections.
+It had 7350 domestic electric connections.
 Among the medical facilities, it had 3 medicine shops.
 Among the educational facilities it had 3 primary schools, other school facilities at Payradanga 1 km away.
 It had 2 non-formal education centres (Sarva Siksha Abhiyan).
 Three important commodities it produced were paddy, vegetable, flour.